In the EU the directive on the accessibility of the websites and mobile applications of public sector bodies’ (EU2016/2102) was put into place.

 Automated speech recognition has reached such a high level of accuracy that it can vastly speed up the process of generating accurate transcripts for video and audio content.

 Also subtitling and captioning of video files can be automated to a large degree of the process.

-Compared to manual labour (which takes often around 5-8 times as long as the duration of the audio), an automatically generated transcript is readily available within a small fraction of that time.
+Compared to manual labor (which takes often around 5-8 times as long as the duration of the audio), an automatically generated transcript is readily available within a small fraction of that time.

 Transcripts are the most cost-effective way to create alternative content pieces for people with auditory impairments.
 Instead of listening to the podcast, deaf people can simply read the transcript.
-Nex to that, the transcript gives your SEO efforts a nice boost :)
+Next, the transcript gives your SEO efforts a nice boost :)

 Generate subtitles for video content

 Automated speech recognition can also help to create subtitles for video content.
-By uploading a video file into Amberscript, you receive automatically generated subtitles immediately.
-In the online editor, you can make changes to the subtitles, adjust timestamps and download the file as .SRT so that you can easily feed it into your video editing tool afterwards.
+By uploading a video file into AmberScript, you receive automatically generated subtitles immediately.
+In the online editor, you can make changes to the subtitles, adjust timestamps and download the file as .SRT so that you can easily feed it into your video editing tool afterward.

 By automating large parts of the subtitling process, video can be made digitally accessible in a very quick way.

 Videos that are properly subtitled give deaf people the possibility to put the text into the context of moving images.
-The viewer can then not only see who is talking, but can also understand what has been said in which content.
+The viewer can then not only see who is talking but can also understand what has been said in which context.